crate/cratedb-toolkit/doc/io/index.md

 :::{note}
-Until recently, this list also advertised a much wider catalog of databases, data warehouses, streams, and services (Salesforce, Snowflake, BigQuery, MySQL, Kafka, Elasticsearch, Databricks, and about 50 more), reachable through a bundled `ingestr` dependency.
+Until recently, this list also advertised a much wider catalog of databases, data warehouses, streams, and services (Salesforce, Snowflake, BigQuery, MySQL, PostgreSQL, Kafka, Elasticsearch, Databricks, and about 50 more), reachable through a bundled `ingestr` dependency.
 Auditing that integration found real, tested `cratedb-toolkit` code for exactly one of them: PostgreSQL.
 The rest only appeared to work because `ingestr`'s own source factory silently accepted the URL scheme, without any `cratedb-toolkit`-specific code or tests behind it.

 `ingestr` has since been removed, along with the documentation pages for those never-implemented sources.
+Generic SQL-source ingest — including the PostgreSQL full-load that `ingestr` used to provide — was dropped with it and not rebuilt.
-PostgreSQL now loads through a direct `dlt` pipeline (`dlt`'s `sql_database` source against the `dlt-cratedb` destination).
-The wider catalog is backlog: a dlt-based adapter (and its documentation) will be built for a given source once a real request comes in, rather than ported speculatively ahead of time.
+The whole catalog is backlog: a dedicated adapter (and its documentation) will be built for a given source once a real request comes in, rather than ported speculatively ahead of time.
 :::